prototowb/prototowb.github.io/_posts/2020-02-27-100DaysOfCode-Day-7.md

 <br/>

 **Today's Progress**
- Aaaand i'm done. not finished, but done. 😂 the picture above is my Rig that helped me coding my portfolio today, yay! this teached me that i still need some CSS Grid tutorials.
-Soo looks like it will be cssgrid.io or anything the next days.
+ Aaaand i'm done. not finished, but done. 😂 the picture above is my Rig that helped me coding my portfolio today, yay! this taught me that i still need some CSS Grid tutorials.
+Soo looks like it will be cssgrid.io or something the next days.
 <br/>

 **Link to Project**